 An ad that demonstrates how to grow crops and expand cities will appeal to players who are into resource management and city-building.
 And so on.

 This approach can be applied to any game, in any genre.
 Simply identify different elements of the game and corresponding gamer motivations.
-Use this as a starting point for creatives.
+Use this as a starting point for creatives

-Final Thoughts on Rise of Kingdoms User Acquisition Strategy
+Wrapping up on Rise of Kingdoms Monetization

 Comments